-These days most people feel they are expected to put work first and fit their life around it, making a balance very difficult to achieve.
+Most people feel they are expected to put work first and fit their life around it, making a balance very difficult to achieve

-Sandberg’s advice is that women must not aim lower in their career because they want to have children eventually, but to work their way up the corporate chain so they are more able to set their own terms when they have children.
-She claims the lack of women in senior positions is as much about women’s unconscious self sabotage as by institutional sexism.
+Sandberg’s advice was that women must not aim lower in their career because they want to have children eventually, but to work their way up the corporate chain so they are more able to set their own terms when they have children.
+She claimed the lack of women in senior positions is as much about women’s unconscious self-sabotage as by institutional sexism.

-Marissa Mayer CEO of Yahoo has recently ended work at home arrangements at Yahoo, and has been accused of being out of touch.
-She has built a nursery next to her office, an option not necessarily open to everyone.
+When she was CEO of Yahoo, Marissa Mayer ended work at home arrangements at Yahoo, and was accused of being out of touch.
+She built a nursery next to her office, an option not necessarily open to everyone.

-Anne –Marie Slaughter, an academic at the USA State Department, who has left her job to spend more time with her teenage children, says that it is not women who need to change but the macho work culture.
+Anne –Marie Slaughter, an academic at the USA State Department, who left her job to spend more time with her teenage children, said that it is not women who need to change, but the macho work culture.

-Arianna Huffington of the Huffington Post believes that everyone should lean in but the culture needs to change; the male dominated model of success does not work for men or women
+Arianna Huffington of the Huffington Post said that everyone should lean in but the culture needs to change; the male dominated model of success does not work for men or women

 Here are some extracts from a Sunday Times article she contributed to on 24 March 2013 “my boundaries slipped away until work was all that was left ….What I did was who I was…I am beginning to realise that I sold myself short….“